 Review responses are public!
 Always approach your response with a level head and give it at least a few hours before you respond, however never wait longer than a few days to pen a reply.

-When responding to a negative review, there’s a number of key points to consider.
-We’ve compiled a handy list to follow that you can tailor to suit you needs.
+When responding to a negative review, there are a number of key points to consider.
+We’ve compiled a handy list to follow that you can tailor to suit your needs.

 Firstly, always address the reviewer by name –

 - Thank them for the time and for leaving a review

 - Attempt to personalise your response as best as possible, using their review as the context.

 - Try to be objective — Does the business have any internal issues that may have caused this review?

 - Always apologise and view the situation from their perspective.

 - Accept responsibility and then offer to take the conversation offline and in person.

 - From here, offer a solution to the issue